Valaa-Technologies/valaa-vault/DEVOPS.md

 - `Authority` - who accepts and distributes a change request
 - `Distributed via` - how changes are made live to all consumers

-Note that `files` and `partitions` don't have an external upstream and thus these bands are the defining authority of all of their payload.
+Note that `files` and `chronicles` don't have an external upstream and thus these bands are the defining authority of all of their payload.

 On the other hand `packages` and `authorities` use the `files` as their